refractionPOINT/lce_doc/docs/troubleshooting.md

 If these steps do not help, get in touch with us, we will help you figure out the issue.
 The best way of contacting us is via our [Community Slack Channel](https://limacharlie.herokuapp.com/), followed by `support@limacharlie.io`.

+## Sensor not Connecting

+Sensors connect to the LimaCharlie.io cloud via an SSL connection on port 443.
+Make sure your network allows such a connection.
+It is a VERY common port usually used for HTTPS so an issue is highly unlikely.

+The sensor uses a pinned SSL certificate to talk to the cloud.
+This means that if you are in a network that enforces SSL introspection (a man- in-the-middle of the SSL connections sometimes used in large corporate environments), this may prevent the sensor from connecting.
+LimaCharlie uses a pinned certificate to ensure the highest level of security possible as usage of off-the-shelf certificates can be leveraged by state sponsored (or advanced) attackers.

+If your network uses SSL introspection, we recommend you setup an exception for the LimaCharlie cloud domain relevant to you.
+Get in touch with us and we can provide you with the necessary information.